gwenaellegustin/645-11-Fitness-check/technical_guide.md

   - boolean _highIsGood_ for the chart's calculation

-- **form**: contains only 1 document which has an array of reference to questions, use to stock the actual form
+- **form**: contains only 1 document which has an array of reference to questions use in the actual form

 - **questions** : contains 1 document by question which contains
   - reference _category_
   - string _label_ (the question)
   - boolean _uniqueAnswer_ (false for check boxes and true radio buttons)
   - collection _answers_.
-Each documents has
+    <br>Each answers document has
     - string _label_ (the answer)
     - int _point_

-- **users**: contains 1 document by recorded use in Firebase Authentication.
-Each has
+- **users**: contains 1 document by recorded user in Firebase Authentication which contains
   - string _name_ of the user
   - boolean _admin_ to access or not to form management
-  - collection _completedForms_ if the user already complete a form.
-Each document has:
+  - collection _completedForms_ if the user already completed a form.
+    <br>Each document has:
     - timestamp _dateTime_ when form had been completed
     - array _answeredQuestions_ :
-      - array _answers_ of answers' reference (in case of check boxes)
+      - array _answers_ of answers' reference
-      - int _points_ addition of each answer checked
+      - int _points_ addition of each checked answer's points
       - reference _question_
     - array _pointsByCategory_:
       - reference _category_ to display in FormCompleted and Chart